microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 Start debugging your app by selecting **Run and Debug** tab on Visual Studio Code and **Debug in Teams (Edge)** or **Debug in Teams (Chrome)**.
 This will open Microsoft Teams in your browser.
 When your app details appear in Teams, select **Add** to start chatting with your app.

+!!! tip "Tip: Testing this exercise locally"
-!!! tip "Make sure to test and debug this exercise on Teams locally, as some of the Teams AI library capabilities you've implemented in your app so far won't smoothly work in the Teams App Test Tool."
+    Make sure to test and debug this exercise on Teams locally, as some of the Teams AI library capabilities you've implemented in your app so far won't smoothly work in the Teams App Test Tool.

 <cc-end-step lab="b4" exercise="4" step="1" />